Lovehuilin/AI_2024/Lab1/code/readme.md

 1. `Binary_search.py`: This file contains the implementation of the function of binary search.
 2. `Matrix_calculation.py`: This file contains the implementation of the function about the addition and multiplication of matrix.
-3. `Dictionary.py`: This file contains the implementation of the function about reversion of Dictionary.
+3. `Dictionary.py`: This file contains the implementation of the function of reversion of Dictionary.